seriousboi/Pokemon-Team-Creator/README.txt

-This project is about being able to proceduraly create balanced and efficient pokemon teams.
+This project is about being able to procedurally create balanced and efficient pokemon teams.